|

 then turn-off to the rest of the message.

 The rest of the message is subordination.
-If you like this is a transitional stage.
-People are evaluating the new paradigm in
+If you like this is a transitional

-the language of the old paradigm.
-If
+paradigm in the language of the old paradigm.

-they are listening then this is what they hear.
+If they are listening then this is what they hear.
 They hear that the systemic approach is

 about exploiting constraints.